Tuesday, June 14, 2016

 But they never do.
 They never ever, do.
 And that's sad.

 After the media exhausts their coverage of Parkland, they will move on to something

 else that captures our attention.
 It could be another frat house hazing death or scandal

 in college sports.

-But you can count on Matt Lauer and the throng of media members to be back giving
+But you can count on Lester Holt and the throng of media members being back giving

 blanket coverage to another mass murder.
 It's going to happen again soon, because